jank-lang/jank-lang.org/resources/src/blog/2024-04-27-lazy-sequences.md

 2. Chunked lazy sequences
 3. Buffered lazy sequences

-This month, I have implemented the per-element lazy sequences and I have the partial support for chunked lazy sequences implemented as well, to be finished next month.
-By implementing even the first type of lazy sequences, so many new opportunities open up.
+This month, I have implemented per-element lazy sequences, along with partial support for chunked lazy sequences.
+Chunked lazy sequences will be finished next month.
+By implementing even per-element lazy sequences, so many new opportunities open up.
 I'll show what I mean by that later in this post, so don't go anywhere!